no. 01 Principles

 Listed sums over hidden ones

-No surcharges at checkout, because there is no checkout on Knock.
+No surcharges at checkout, because there is no checkout here.
 The phones we recommend are sold by UK retailers at the price the retailer publishes.
 The conversation script is free.
 We earn a small affiliate commission on the buy buttons, at no cost to you, and the commission rate does not change the order of our recommendations.

 How it shows up